Blog

 }

-You also can pass the Token as argument to your method:
+You can also pass the Token as an argument to your method:

 private async void Button_Click(object sender, RoutedEventArgs e)